William Bracewell: Early life and training

 Bracewell was born in Swansea, to a landscape gardener and a midwife.
 He has two older sisters, and no one in the family danced prior to him.
 He began ballet at age eight, when a friend asked him to join her because there were no boys.
 His mother, who found the young Bracewell to be "hyperactive", encouraged him, but his father had unsuccessfully persuaded him to pursue rugby.
 He told his friends he was training in martial arts to avoid bullying.
-He trained at a local dance school for three years, during which he took the Cecchetti exams and participated in the Royal Ballet School Junior Associate programme, before attending the school in London full-time.
+He trained at a local dance school run by Pamela Miller for three years, during which he took the Cecchetti exams and participated in the Royal Ballet School Junior Associate programme, before attending the school in London full-time.
 In 2007, he competed for Young British Dancer of the Year, and received a commendation.
 He won the following year.
 In 2010, Bracewell won the Grand Prix, the top prize, at the Youth America Grand Prix New York final.
 He graduated that year.